wedaa/LongTail-Log-Analysis/README.md

 KNOWN ISSUES
 --------------
-1) I need to go through each and every webpage and make sure it looks "good".
+1) DONE.
+I need to go through each and every webpage and make sure it looks "good".

 2) I need to fix the X and Y axis labels so they are not buried